The Best Cinnamon Rolls Period. (Recipe & Picture Tutorial)

 - Shape and Fill:

-- Turn dough out onto a lightly floured surface (I always use a tea towel - less flour needed and easy clean up) and let rest for 5 minutes.
+- Turn dough out onto a lightly floured surface (I use a tea towel -less flour needed and easy clean up- or quartz/marble counter) and let rest for 5 minutes.
 While dough is resting, prepare pans and filling.

-- Take the remaining 1/2 cup of butter and divide it: use 1/3 cup in a glass measure for the filling and what remains from the stick of butter between 2 baking pans, a 13x9 and a 11x7 inch (roughly 2 tablespoons for the larger pan and 1 tablespoon for the smaller).
-Melt the divided butter in the pans and glass measuring cup in a microwave, using a pastry brush to coat the pans with the melted butter (to melt on the stove, melt the 1/2 cup in a pot and then pour the entire amount of melted butter into a measuring cup, pouring a little into each pan until you're left with the 1/3 cup you'll need for the filling).
-Sprinkle the optional (though not really...)
-1/4 cup sugar-cinnamon mixture on the butter-coated pans.
+- Take the 1/2 cup of butter and divide it like this: Place 1/3 cup in a glass measure to melt for the filling and use the remaining butter between 2 baking pans, a 13×9 and a 11×7 inch (about 2 tablespoons for the larger pan and 1 tablespoon for the smaller).
+Melt the divided butter in the pans and glass measuring cup in a microwave, using a pastry brush to coat the pans with the melted butter (alternatively, melt the all the butter in a saucepan, pour the entire amount of melted butter into a measuring cup and pour a little into each pan until you're left with the 1/3 cup you'll need for the filling).
+Sprinkle the optional (though not really…) 1/4 cup sugar-cinnamon mixture on the butter-coated pans.

-- Mix the brown sugar, remaining white sugar and 3 tablespoons cinnamon in a small bowl; set aside.
+- Mix the brown sugar, 1/2 cup white sugar and 3 tablespoons cinnamon in a small bowl; set aside.

 - Roll out the rested dough into a 15 x 20 inch rectangle, pour the 1/3 cup melted butter on top and spread evenly using a pastry brush.
 Brush close to the edges, but don’t allow the butter to go over them.
 Evenly distribute the filling mixture over the buttered dough.
 Start around the edges first before filling in the center to make sure the sugar doesn’t push the butter off the dough.

-- Roll up the dough as evenly as possible - too loose and you'll get spaces in the rolls, too tight and the centers will pop out - and pinch the edges to seal.
-Cut into 14 rolls (cut the roll in half first and then cut each half into a larger and smaller piece; cut the larger piece of each half into fourths and the smaller into thirds).
+- Roll up the dough as evenly as possible – too loose and you'll get spaces in the rolls, too tight and the centers will pop out – and pinch the edges to seal.
+Cut into 14 rolls (cut the roll in half first and then cut each half into a larger and smaller piece; cut the larger piece of each half into fourths and the smaller into thirds or use a tape measure).
 Place the cut slices close together in the prepared pans.
 You may need to re-pinch the ends as you place them.

 - Rise and Bake:

-- Cover pans with a towel or plastic and let rise in a warm place until doubled, 45 minutes - 1 hour.
+- Cover pans with a damp towel or plastic "shower cap" and let rise in a warm place until doubled, 45 minutes – 1 hour.
 Preheat the oven to 350 degrees about 15 minutes before the rolls are ready to bake.

 - Bake the rolls 18-22 minutes, until lightly browned, rotating halfway through if needed.
 The smaller pan is usually done first in the lesser time and will need to be removed, letting the larger pan continue to bake.